-Does your logo look blur and pixelated on iPad retina display screen?
+Does your logo look blur and pixelated on HD or 4K screens like the iPad retina display screen?
 Why does the logo of your favorite top blog look sharper?
-Here is the secret to display sharper logos on high resolution screens.
+Here is the secret to displaying sharper logos on high-resolution screens.

 I took an iPad screenshot to show how blur the logo looked.

-This is another iPad screenshot after implenting this tip to show the sharper logo
+This is another iPad screenshot after implementing this tip to show the sharper logo

-On the top of our site, lets say we load a file called logo.png which is 200px wide and 30px high to display the logo like this
+On the top of our site, let us say we load a file called logo.png which is 200px wide and 30px high to display the logo like this

 <img src="/logo.png" width="200" height="30" />

 Now we also provide the browser a path to a larger image twice the size called logo2x.png with 400px width and 60px height.
 Now we use this img code which makes this happen using the srcset element.